odewit8/odewit8.github.io/_pages/about.md

 </p>

 <p style='text-align: justify;'>
-In our case, for active matter PDE models, the PDE cannot be of this form, because the curl of the drift function \(\matbf{b}\) is non-zero in our model.
+In our case, for active matter PDE models, the PDE cannot be of this form, because the curl of the drift function \(\mathbf{b}\) is non-zero in our model.
 To give an example of how gradient flow dynamics can be different from a model that is not of the above form, we can consider the following two linear models.
 The first model has a mean-field limit PDE of the form

 $$ \partial_t f=\nabla\cdot[\nabla f-\nabla V f], $$